 Lower Back Pain

-Non specific back pain affects 80% of the population.
+Non specific back pain affects 80%-90% of the population at some point in their life.
 Other people may experience more complex back pain where they experience referral into the buttocks or legs.

 A assessment with a professional can help give you peace of mind that it isn’t anything serious and to let you know whether urgent referral or MRI is necessary.